Typhoon Mangkhut Case Study

 The Philipines issued storm warnings in dozens of provinces, and sea and air travel were restricted.
 Unlike previous typhoons such as Typhoon Haiyan that killed 6190 people in 2013, more residents took the evacuation seriously, and many thousands sought safety.

-Flights were cancelled, schools were closed and the army was placed on standby.
+Flights were cancelled, schools were closed, and the government placed the army on standby.

-Authorities issued warning that heavy rains could trigger landslides and flash floods.
+Authorities issued warnings that heavy rains could trigger landslides and flash floods.